tooling/book-of-modern-frontend-tooling/chapters/build-systems/modern-tools-vs-shell-scripts.md

-# Modern tools vs Shell scripts
+## Modern tools vs shell scripts

+Placeholder content which talks about modern tools and shell scripts